 Enforcement Activities: Accountability of the executive branch ethics program also includes monitoring enforcement activities conducted by other agencies.
 Agencies are required to concurrently notify OGE's Director when any matter involving a potential violation by an executive branch employee of 18 U.S.C. §§ 202-209 is referred for investigation or prosecution to the Department of Justice.
 Agencies use OGE Form 202 (Notification of Conflict of Interest Referral) to submit these notifications and information regarding the disposition of the matter.
 OGE tracks and follows up on conflicts of interest referrals to the Department of Justice to ensure that agencies are considering disciplinary or other corrective action in the event of declinations of prosecution.
-In fiscal year 2023, OGE continued to post quarterly dashboards displaying the number of notifications submitted each quarter.
-Through the third quarter, there were nearly 60 referrals.
+In fiscal year 2024, OGE continued to post quarterly dashboards displaying the number of notifications submitted each quarter.

 Conducted Inquiries: OGE continued to conduct real-time inquiries and reviews in response to data, news, or external sources that suggested that an agency ethics program may be out of compliance.
-In fiscal year 2023, OGE conducted approximately 8 inquires.
-In fiscal year 2023, OGE used its formalized written procedures to establish when OGE conducts such inquiries and reviews to improve consistency.
+In fiscal year 2024, OGE conducted approximately 6 inquiries.
+In fiscal year 2024, OGE used its formalized written procedures to establish when OGE conducts such inquiries and reviews to improve consistency.